 Among the most challenging locations for bamboo flooring are rooms that are positioned over crawl spaces or garages.
-Installing bamboo flooring in these areas is particularly difficult because failure to adequately shield bamboo flooring from moisture can damage the floor.
+Installing bamboo flooring in these areas is particularly difficult because failure to adequately shield from moisture can damage the floor.
 Below is a closer look at some key points related to the installation of bamboo flooring above garages or crawl spaces.

 - Bamboo (and hardwood) floors can be installed above crawl spaces and garages.

 - Proper venting, insulation, and humidity control are essential to addressing moisture.

-- Gluing down the flooring with an all-in-one adhesives that contains a moisture barrier is the recommended installation method as the vapor barrier glue adds another layer of protection.
+- Gluing down the flooring with an is the recommended installation method as the vapor barrier glue adds another layer of protection.

 Why Do Hardwood Floors Above Crawl Spaces Fail?

 Bamboo and hardwood floors installed above crawl spaces sometimes cup because the installer fails to properly seal off moisture that is rising up through the sub-floor.
 This can be a particularly troublesome for homeowners in the coastal areas of the United States, where a large percentage of homes are built above crawl spaces.
 Specifically, the following problems are likely to occur:

 - Mold growth